Isaiah Rankin: Arsenal

-Rankin started his career playing for Arsenal as a youngster, and he was promoted to be the first team squad in the summer of 1996.
+Rankin started his career playing for Arsenal as a youngster, and he was promoted to the first team squad in the summer of 1996.
 Rankin went on to feature once for The Gunners, coming on as a late substitute in a 1–1 draw with rivals Tottenham Hotspur in December 1997.
 Arsenal went on to win the Premier League that season but Rankin didn't feature enough times (once) for a medal.
 While with the club he had a brief loan spell with Colchester United.
 In 1998, he was transfer listed by the club, and shortly afterwards he was to leave Highbury with Yorkshire his destination.
 Manager Arsène Wenger said he sold Rankin "Because he had in front of him too many players who were in to play in the top team.
 He was impatient.
 I thought that he wouldn't naturally make it this season, and he needed some first-team games.
 He was one of the players where, if you keep him, he drops; if he drops, his value goes down and he isn't happy and he hasn't improved.
 If you are sure he won't play for you this season, you give him a chance to make a career somewhere else.
 I'm happy for him."
+He was featured in a YouTube video of Arsenal's channel for guessing the former Arsenal player.